vicgomez-climax/studio/docs/blueprint.md

-# **App Name**: MAConcepts - Building Cruise Control
+App Name: MAConcepts - Mission Critical BAS

-## Core Features:
+Core Features:

-- Hero Section with Call to Action: Displays a compelling headline, subhead, and buttons linking to methodology and a smart audit.
-- Services Grid Display: Showcases the company's main services (Building Automation, System Rescue, NEBB TAB) in a grid layout.
+High-Authority Hero Section:

+Eyebrow Text: "COMMERCIAL, INDUSTRIAL & HEALTHCARE ONLY" (Small text above headline to filter out residential leads).

+Headline: "Mission-Critical Building Intelligence for South Florida."

+Subhead: "The precision of a Tier 1 Integrator.
+The grit of a Licensed Mechanical Contractor.
+Factory-authorized Automated Logic Partner & NEBB Certified."

+Primary Button (Gold): "Schedule a Site Audit"

+Secondary Button (Outline): "View Healthcare Projects"

+Trust Signals: Display Automated Logic and NEBB logos prominently near the fold.

+"The Rescue" Value Proposition: A dedicated section titled "Inherited a Broken System?" describing our "Retro-Commissioning & BAS Rescue" capabilities.
+Focus on fixing root causes, not just code.

+Services Grid:

+Building Automation (WebCTRL): Highlighting our Automated Logic partnership.

+Retro-Commissioning: Optimization for existing, underperforming systems.

+NEBB Testing, Adjusting & Balancing: Certified air and water balancing.

+Sticky Header: Must keep the navigation and a "Service Dept" button visible at all times while scrolling.

+Footer: Must include the text: "Headquartered in Miami, serving South Florida and the Caribbean."

-- Mobile Menu: Responsive mobile menu that uses vanilla JavaScript.
+Mobile Menu: Responsive menu for easy navigation on job sites.
-- Scroll Animations: Apply subtle animations as the user scrolls down the page, using vanilla JavaScript.

-## Style Guidelines:
+Style Guidelines:

-- Primary color: Deep Navy Blue (#0F172A) for a professional and trustworthy feel.
+Primary Color: Deep Navy Blue (#0F172A) for Headers and strong typography.

-- Background color: A desaturated Navy (#1E293B) to complement the primary.
+Background Color: Slate White (#F8FAFC).
+Crucial: Use a light background to convey clinical precision and engineering cleanliness.
+Avoid full dark mode.

-- Accent color: Safety Gold (#D97706) for CTAs and key highlights to draw attention.
+Accent Color: Safety Gold (#D97706) for high-impact buttons (CTAs).

-- Body and headline font: 'Inter' sans-serif for a clean, corporate aesthetic.
-Note: currently only Google Fonts are supported.
-- Use simple, geometric SVG icons that complement the typography and overall aesthetic.
-- Sticky navigation to allow the header to always be on-screen.
-- Subtle scroll animations to improve user experience.
+Typography: 'Inter' sans-serif.
+Clean, bold, and legible.

+Aesthetic: "Silicon Valley Clean."
+Use ample white space, geometric alignments, and technical SVG icons.
+No clutter.

-## Our Journey to Expertise:
+Our Journey to Expertise:

-Founded in 2002 as an HVAC contractor, over the years Mechanical Air Concepts transformed itself into multiple divisions including controls, testing and balancing, commissioning and engineering.
-We have diversified our operations with offices in Miami and Monterrey, Mexico.
+Founded in 2002, MAConcepts is a privately held, owner-operated firm—not a franchise or PE-backed conglomerate.
+We have evolved from a mechanical contractor into a premier BAS Integrator, bridging the gap between mechanical physics and digital controls.

+Global Engineering Speed: We operate a dedicated Engineering Design Center in Monterrey, Mexico, enabling 24-hour engineering cycles supported by our HQ in Miami.

+Compliance: Specialized in JCAHO/AHCA compliant environments for healthcare and critical infrastructure.